The Best Driving Itinerary From New York City to Bar Harbor

 New Haven, Connecticut

-First up on your journey to Maine from NYC is New Haven, a coastal New England city situated on Long Island Sound.
+First up on your journey to Maine from NYC is New Haven, a coastal New England city situated on Long Island Sound, Connecticut.
 There’s much to see and do here, so we suggest taking a full day before continuing on.
 New Haven’s most significant claim to fame is Yale University, founded in 1701.
 As such, there are several unique visitor opportunities you won’t want to miss.

 Although not everyone can afford an Ivy League education, Yale’s museums are open and welcoming to the public.
 Yale University Art Gallery, built in 1832, is the oldest university art museum in the United States.
 It has many fascinating exhibits from around the world.